 Ella Canta, Park Lane Hotel | Share

-Coinciding with the ‘Mundo Latinx’ exhibition at Fashion Space Gallery, join us for a conversation with renowned Mexican chef, Martha Ortiz exploring how her Mexican identity and heritage, love for art, as well as political viewpoints have shaped her work as a chef and culinary artist.
+To coincide with the ‘Mundo Latinx’ exhibition at Fashion Space Gallery, we hosted a conversation with renowned Mexican chef, Martha Ortiz exploring how her Mexican identity and heritage, love for art, as well as political viewpoints have shaped her work as a chef and culinary artist.

-Chaired by food historian and artist Tasha Marks, the conversation will also look at the importance of food within Mexican and Latin American culture, particularly in identity construction and reinforcing connection to heritage, as well as looking at how food can be used as a practice for social change.
+Chaired by food historian and artist Tasha Marks, the conversation also looked at the importance of food within Mexican and Latin American culture, particularly in identity construction and reinforcing connection to heritage, as well as looking at how food can be used as a practice for social change.

 Martha Ortiz is an award winning Mexican Chef and cookbook author who is celebrated for her creative cuisine and historical research into Mexican food traditions.
 With her restaurants, including Ella Canta at Number One Park Lane, she is recognized for resurrecting Mexican culinary traditions and reinvigorating them with modern twists.
 Through her cooking Martha shows off her country’s gastronomy with depth of flavours that encapsulate Mexico’s spirit and sense of identity.
 Her acclaimed restaurant in Mexico City, Dulce Patria, is consistently recognized as one of the top restaurants in Latin America and Ella Canta, her first venture into the European market in London has been heralded by the city’s critics as a ‘true gran dama’.